For Patients & Caregivers

 Yoga was first described in the Vedic texts of India and has been practiced over several centuries.
 It is an integral part of Ayurveda, the traditional healing system that originated in India.
 Major components of yoga include regulated breathing (pranayama), moving through various postures (asansas), meditation (dhyana), and optimal coping principles (swadhyaya) (1) to cultivate physical and emotional health, and spiritual growth,with self-realization as a core intention.
 Many styles of yoga encompass some or all of these components.
 In the United States, most practices focus on postures, meditation, and breath control (2).

 Yoga is effective in reducing symptoms of carpal tunnel syndrome (3), irritable bowel syndrome (4), asthma (5), and drug-resistant epilepsy (6).
-It is also helpful for weight maintenance (7), diabetes (8), migraines (9), low back pain (10), depression (11) (12) and anxiety (4) (11) (13) (14) (15) (16).
+It is also helpful for weight maintenance (7), diabetes (8), migraines (9), low back pain (10) (48), depression (11) (12) (49), and anxiety (4) (11) (13) (14) (15) (16).
+Long-term (1-year) yoga practice has been reported to decrease pro-inflammatory adipokines and to increase anti-inflammatory adipokine in adults with metabolic syndrome and high-normal blood pressure (50).
 Preliminary evaluations suggest yoga is feasible and beneficial in populations with arthritis (46).
 In patients with post-traumatic stress disorder, yoga can help reduce symptoms (14) (17) (18).
 Patients who practice more frequent also have longer-lasting benefits (47).
 Yoga may improve symptoms and quality of life in patients with paroxysmal atrial fibrillation (16) and as an adjunct to pulmonary rehabilitation, contribute to improvements in dyspnea for COPD patients (1).
 For adolescents and young adults with difficult disease states, clinicians have also noted that yoga can return a sense of control to one’s experience (4) (19).

 With the introduction of yoga in many cancer centers across the country, patients now use this modality at all disease stages to relieve various symptoms (20) (21) (22).
 The ability of yoga to reduce stress, increase sense of well-being, improve quality of life, and impart more restful sleep in both newly diagnosed and long-term cancer survivors is well documented (2) (23) (24) (25) (26) (27) (28) with the potential for reduced need for sleep medications (28) (29).
-Studies in breast cancer survivors indicate that yoga improves social functioning and mood, reduces stress levels (30) (31), and can help to address a range of psychological symptoms (32).
+Yoga practice during chemotherapy also resulted in modest short-term benefits in sleep quality, with long-term benefits emerging over time (51).
+Furthermore, studies in breast cancer survivors indicate that yoga improves social functioning and mood, reduces stress levels (30) (31), and can help to address a range of psychological symptoms (32).
 In survivors with persistent fatigue and induced or exacerbated menopausal symptoms, yoga has also reduced fatigue, joint pain and the number of hot flashes while increasing vigor, with benefits persisting at 3-month follow-up (22) (33).
 Yoga can improve quality of life in breast cancer patients undergoing radiation therapy (34).
 Preliminary studies in other cancers have also shown that yoga can increase forced expiratory volume in non-small cell lung cancer patients (35) and improve sleep quality for lymphoma survivors (29).

 Adverse effects associated with improper yoga practices have been reported.
 However, appropriate and long-term yoga practices to relieve symptoms can have additional downstream benefits, such as genetic and physiologic changes (35), as well as the ability to adhere to exercise programs or make other lifestyle changes (1).
 Cancer patients interested in beginning yoga should first consult their physicians.
 In addition, it is advisable to learn proper technique from certified instructors who have experience working with cancer patients, because survivors may have special limitations due to surgery, chemotherapy, and radiotherapy.